 Homosexuality?
 Transgenderism?
 LGBTQ?
 Topics for today?
-How about in a courtroom battle in 1863?
+How about in a courtroom battle in 1863 defended by a female attorney posing incognito as a Union officer?

 Captain Sam Lee drawing ©2021 by Dakota Orlando and drawn by Zhuravlovahanna.
 Click her name to see her art.